3scale/3scale-operator/doc/monitoring-stack-deployment/README.md

-1. Install Prometheus operator v0.32.0 from catalog
+1. Install Prometheus operator v0.37.0 from the Operator Hub.

-1. Install Grafana operator (v3.4.0).
-At the time of writing, not available from catalog, so manual installation from git repo.
+1. Install Grafana operator v3.5.0 from the Operator Hub.

 1. Create additional-scrape-configs secret with 3scale scrape config